-- 1. Tilt coupler forward to provide clearance.
-Check to be sure lock pin is disengaged. - 2.
-Align attachment pin with recess in attachment.
-Raise boom slightly to engage attachment pin in recess. - 3.
-Tilt coupler back to engage attachment. - Press and hold the coupler switch (1) on left control panel.
+1. Tilt coupler forward to provide clearance.
+Check to be sure lock pin is disengaged.

+2. Align attachment pin with recess in attachment.
+Raise boom slightly to engage attachment pin in recess.

+4. Press and hold coupler switch (1) on left control panel.
 At the same time, press roller switch (2) up to engage lock pin.
-Press roller switch (2) down to disengage lock pin. - Raise boom to eye level and visually check that the lock pin protrudes through the hole.
+Press roller switch (2) down to disengage lock pin.

+5. Raise boom to eye level and visually check that the lock pin protrudes through the hole.
 If the pin does not protrude through the hole, place the attachment on the ground and return to step 2.

 6. If attachment is equipped, connect auxiliary hydraulic hoses.
-See "JD Coupler" on page 5-14.
+See Section - JD Coupler, page 134.